rolfvandekrol/tila/README.md

 a short explanation of what they do and which other components they depend on.

-* __Actionable__: Provides an `action` helper so we can simply find out which action is called and contains a list of actions that are operated on collection and which actions are actions that save the model instance.
-It also provides simple helpers to find out if the current action is in one of the lists.
+* __Actionable__: Provides an `action` helper so we can simply find out which action is called.
+* __ActionTypes__: Provides lists of actions and helpers that allows us to figure out what type of action we are dealing with.
+Requires _Actionable_.
 * __Modelable__: Provides an `model` helper so we can access the model that the controller is for, and a few helpers to access model name.
 * __Messages__: Provide a simple helper for generating message strings from